dumux/dumux/examples/freeflowchannel/README.md

 <details>
 <summary>Toggle to expand details</summary>

-First, the configuration file is include, then the problem, followed by the standard header file for C++ to get time and date information and another standard header for in- and output.
+First, the Dune configuration file is include, the standard header file for C++ to get time and date information and another standard header for in- and output.

 <details>